maxwolf621/JavaNote/cookie.md

   > It is removed each time when user closes the browser.
   >> which means the cookies do not have expiration time.
 It lives in the browser memory
 - Persistent cookie (stored in user hard driver)
-  > It is valid for multiple session.
+  > It is valid for multiple sessions.
   > It is not removed each time when user closes the browser.
   > **It is removed only if user logout or signout.** or **get destroyed based on the expiry time**

 ## Advantage of Cookies
 - **Simplest technique of maintaining the state.**